alexindigo/fbbot/README.md

 var fbbot = new Fbbot({token: '...', secret: '...'});

 // plug-in fbbot
-app.all('/webhook', fbbot.requestHandler);
+// It will also listen for GET requests to authorize fb app. app.all('/webhook', fbbot.requestHandler);
 // assuming HTTPS is terminated elsewhere,
 // or you can use standard express https capabilities